 Current work

 Our work of transcribing documents continues.
-The section is currently working on further projects.
-By the end of 2023, we hope to publish
+The section is currently working on further projects, such as 16th and 17th century Archdeaconry Court records of St Albans which frequently make mention of Norton.

 We are always pleased to welcome new members to help in transcribing original documents.
 We meet formally about twice a year.
 If you are interested in taking part please email us at ncagmembers@live.co.uk.